nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 3. The ```CommandHandler``` retrieves ```Contact``` from ```ContactList``` using the contact's index passed into the command.

-    NOTE: This step is omitted in the sequence diagram to keep it concise.
+    >:information_source: This step is omitted in the sequence diagram to keep it concise.
 4. The ```CommandHandler``` calls ```editSchedule(time slot)``` of ```Contact```.
 If ```edit busy```, the schedule of `Contact` will be marked as "busy" for the given time slot.
 If ```edit free```, the schedule of `Contact` will be marked as "free" for the given time slot.